gautierevn/BLIP2IDC/README.md

 This script will automatically use the synthetic augmentation techniques described in our paper to enhance the performance of the BLIP2IDC model.
 Then, for evaluation, run the eval script :
-Run the training script with the appropriate parameters:

 ``` bash
 ./test_BLIP2IDC.sh